User Score: 705

 The masts on the Clipper Ship model Niles and Martin are building, are made of the same plastic as the rest of the ship and highly detailed.
 The wooden "mast" -- broken by Niles as a gag -- is nothing more than a wooden dowel.

-It is odd that when Frasier said "zapatos" (the Spanish word for "shoes") he thought it meant "wife," but when Marta said the word "zapatos" only minutes later, Frasier immediately knew the word's actual meaning.
-Why would he think "zapatos" meant "wife" when he spoke it, but "shoes" when he heard it?
+It is odd that when Frasier said "zapatos" (the Spanish word for "shoes") when Niles accused Gunnar of sleeping with Maris, he thought it meant "wife".
+But when Marta said the word "zapatos" only minutes later translating for Gunnar, Frasier immediately knew the word's actual meaning.

 When the vase is broken during the swordfight, notice the way it has been damaged.
 When Niles comes back down the stairs, the damage to the vase is different.